few-shot-learning/Keras-FewShotLearning/README.md

 try to sort of learn a metric into a well suited (optimized) feature space.
 Thus deep networks usually first encode the base images into a feature space onto which a _distance_ or _similarity_ is learnt.

-This similarity is meant to be used to later classify sample according to their relative distance, either in a pair-wise manner where the nearest support set samples is used to classify the query sample ([Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram)) or in a more advanced classifier.
+This similarity is meant to be used to later classify samples according to their relative distance, either in a pair-wise manner where the nearest support set samples is used to classify the query sample ([Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram)) or in a more advanced classifier.
 Indeed, this philosophy is most commonly known as [the kernel trick](https://en.wikipedia.org/wiki/Kernel_method) where the kernel is indeed the similarity learnt during training.
 Hence any kind of usual kernel based Machine Learning